Interval Scheduling Games with Color-Based Concurrent Jobs: One Job per Color

 \begin{theorem} Every game $G \in \G_{single}$ has an NE profile, and $\mathrm{PoS}(\G_{single})=1$. \end{theorem} \begin{proof} Observe that an optimal solution of the corresponding knapsack problem induces an NE, by placing the corresponding jobs one after the other along the interval $[0,T)$.
 This placement is an NE since no non-covered job can be added without rejecting jobs of at least the same weight.
 This relation with the knapsack problem also implies that $\mathrm{PoS}(G)=1$ for all $G \in \G_{single}$. \end{proof}

 \begin{proposition} For every game $G \in \G_{single}$, best-response dynamics converges to an NE. \end{proposition}

 \begin{proof} A deviation is beneficial for a job $j \in \J$ only if $j$ is not covered before the deviation and becomes covered afterward.
-After job $j$'s deviation, the machine can maintain its configuration over the interval $[0,T)$ and retain its profit.
-The machine modifies its strategy to cover $j$, as this increases its profit.
-Consequently, every beneficial best response of a player is associated with an increase in the machine’s profit.
-Since the maximum profit from covered jobs is bounded, the result follows. \end{proof}
+Consider the machine's profit.
+After job $j$'s deviation, the machine can maintain its configuration over the interval $[0,T)$ and thus its profit.
+Therefore, the machine modifies its strategy to cover $j$, only if this increases its profit, or, based on the machine's tie-breaking rule, a lexicographically smaller subset of jobs of the same profit is covered.
+Since the maximum profit from covered jobs is bounded and there are finitely many subsets of jobs, the result follows. \end{proof}

 We turn to consider the problem of computing an NE.
 It might seem that any approximation algorithm for the knapsack problem could easily be adapted to our game by scheduling,one after the other, the jobs corresponding to the packed items.
 However, the resulting schedule is not necessarily an NE.
 While best-response dynamics are guaranteed to converge to an NE with at least the same profit, there does not seem to be a straightforward way to bound the convergence time.
 However, as we show, an NE can be computed efficiently.